71/dance/test/suite/commands/seek-object-between.md

 ## 1 to-end-extend
 [up](#1)

-- .seek.object { "object": "parens", "action": "selectToEnd", "extend": true }
+- .seek.object { input: $object, "action": "selectToEnd", "extend": true }

 Old selection #1 is removed because it is not in a parens block.
 Old selection #4 is removed because it is not in a parens block (the `)` it is